Reviews You Can Rely On

 Versatility

-If you don't mind the weight, this is one of the more versatile four season tents in our review.
-It performs better than most four season tents in warmer, wetter, three-season conditions; however, it's 2-3 times the weight of your average 3-season backpacking tent and 2-3 times the packed volume.
+If you don't mind the weight of the Trango, this tent is versatile in its own way.
+It performs better than most 4-season tents in warm, wet conditions, so you won't have to shelf it during the spring and summer months.
+However, it is also 2-3 times the weight of your average 3-season backpacking tent and 2-3 times the packed volume.

-mountain hardwear trango 2 4 season tent review - this tent is hardly cheap but is 1000% worth the money for extreme...
+mountain hardwear trango 2 - this tent is hardly cheap but is 1000% worth the money for extreme...

 This tent is hardly cheap but is 1000% worth the money for extreme trips.